rancher/dashboard/docusaurus/docs/extensions/extensions-getting-started.md

 API=<Rancher Backend URL> yarn dev
 ```

 > Note: You will need to have a Rancher backend available and the `API` environment variable above set correctly to reference it.
+Setup instructions can be found [here](../getting-started/development_environment/#installing-rancher).

 You should be able to open a browser at https://127.0.0.1:8005 and you'll get the Rancher Dashboard UI.
 Your skeleton application is a full Rancher UI - but referenced via `npm`.

+## Creating an Extension as a top-level-product

 The next step is to create an extension.